-Jennifer Van Gorder, pharmacy technician, did not appear and was not represented at the informal conference to discuss allegations that she may have violated certain laws and regulations governing the practice of pharmacy as stated in the December 20, 2019 Notice.
+Jennifer Van Gorder, pharmacy technician, did not appear and was not represented at the informal conference to discuss allegations that she may have violated certain laws and regulations governing by Mr. Ratliff, the Committee voted unanimously to assess a monetary penalty and to grant the the practice of pharmacy as stated in the December 20, 2019 Notice.